rfo909/RForth/README.md

 language, for discovering what can be done with some stacks and bytecode, but I still plan to put it to real use.

-See implementation of the NATIVE word for an example at tag :NATIVE in ACode.txt.

 Interactive
 -----------